Niall-OLeary/Portfolio/README.md

 Below are a few highlighted projects.

 ### 📊 Project 1 — *Incremental Appointment Data Pipeline*
-This project improves the data ingestion process by optimizing the pipeline that loads data into Snowflake.
+This project improves the data ingestion process by optimising the pipeline that loads data into Snowflake.
 It focuses on automating daily incremental uploads, reducing failures, and cutting costs while maintaining data accessibility.
 **Tech:** SQL, Snowflake, AWS
 🔗 **Repo:** https://github.com/Niall-OLeary/Incremental-Appointment-Data-Pipeline.git